Peeking At Cedar Point

 To turn this into a word problem, let’s pretend things are nice round numbers: that the person doing the viewing has eyes about six feet off the ground, that the fence is eight feet tall, and that — four feet past the fence — the main sign for the Transport Refreshments stands twelve feet tall.
 I am sure these arbitrarily plucked numbers will produce only good results.

-2 Responses to “Peeking At Cedar Point”
+3 thoughts on “Peeking At Cedar Point”

 1. There is an elegant non-calculus solution to this one.
 The details take a little bit of work, but here’s the outline…